 When you show up for your interview with a training certificate or license in hand, you’ll be far ahead of the rest of the applicants who are looking to get the same job.
 What more motivation could you need?

 If you are an employer with forklift operators at your facility, you need to make sure your managers stay up to date on all the new rules and regulations set forth by OSHA.
-If your managers are not current your company could face stiff penalties and fines for their negligence.
+If your managers are not current, your company could face stiff penalties and fines for their negligence.

-One rule many bosses do not know about are OSHA requirement for periodic re-certification.
+One rule many bosses do not know about is OSHA requirement for periodic re-certification.
 This rule is in place to make sure that industrial equipment operators are current in their safety and operation procedures.

 Many forklift manufacturers offer training and forklift certification to businesses who utilize their equipment so that would be the first place a manager should look for these refresher training classes.
-Some forklift makers will even send reps to the warehouse or other place of business where their equipment is used and perform training on-site.
+Some forklift makers will even send reps to the warehouse or another place of business where their equipment is used and perform training on-site.

 Forklift certification is something that is simply not to be overlooked, especially in today’s economic climate.
 Businesses cannot afford expensive lawsuits and fines with today’s challenging economy.
 Proper training and certification can help you avoid accidents and help employers avoid legal trouble and fines.

 It can also save the lives of forklift operators as well as the other employees that work in and around the same work environment where forklifts are in use.
-Remember, preparation, training, safety and a good dose of caution when using power industrial equipment is what makes the difference between regret and reward.
+Remember, preparation, training, safety and a good dose of caution when using powered industrial equipment is what makes the difference between regret and reward.